Surveillance video shows shooter enter Nashville school

-NASHVILLE, Tenn.
-(WKRN) — Newly released video shows the moments a shooter made their way into a Nashville school Monday.
+Newly released video shows the moments a shooter made their way into a Nashville school where several people died Monday.

 The Metro Nashville Police Department released surveillance video Monday night of the shooting at The Covenant School in Green Hills.